openedx/open-edx-proposals/oeps/processes/oep-0021-proc-deprecation.rst

 To openedx.slack.com
 ~~~~~~~~~~~~~~~~~~~~

-Post the following in the #open-edx-proposals and #general `Open edX slack`_ channels:
+The above discourse post should automatically get posted to the #open-edx-proposals and #general channels in
+the `Open edX slack`_.
+If not, you could post something like:

     *Removal of <*Technology Name*>:*
     We plan to deprecate and remove <*Short description of the technology*>.